-Command Description Notes Import Imports data records from other databases and from non-Sage 300 programs.
-Click File > Import to import data.
-For example, you could use a spreadsheet to enter current requisitions or purchase orders when setting up your system, and then import the transactions later.
+Command Description Notes non-Sage 300 programs. current requisitions or purchase orders when setting up your system, and then import the transactions later.
 Note: You cannot import serial or lot numbers for kit components.
 Print Prints the current report, list, or screen.
 On screens with a corresponding report, click File > Print to open the report screen, which you use to select report options (if applicable) before printing the report.
 Print Setup Selects a printer and sets printing options.
 Click File > Print Setup to set up your printer.
 You can select the default printer or select another from the list of installed printers.
 For more information about print options, refer to your operating system documentation.
 Save Saves the entries or changes you have made to the current screen.
 If you have just entered a new record, Add appears instead of Save .